Black Caucus chair: Pritzker, Dem leaders, ‘being held accountable’ for pledged support

-SPRINGFIELD — Illinois Legislative Black Caucus Chair state Sen. Kimberly Lightford said the caucus is holding Gov. J.B.
-Pritzker, House Speaker Michael Madigan, D-Chicago, and Senate President Don Harmon, D-Oak Park, accountable for their pledged support for the ILBC agenda.
+SPRINGFIELD — Illinois Legislative Black Caucus Chairwoman state Sen. Kimberly Lightford said her caucus is holding Gov. J.B.
+Pritzker, House Speaker Michael Madigan, D-Chicago, and Senate President Don Harmon, D-Oak Park, accountable for their pledged support for their agenda.

-At a news conference Thursday in Englewood to unveil the third pillar of the ILBC’s four-pronged legislative agenda for the upcoming veto session, Lightford, D-Maywood, was asked whether she believed Madigan’s promise “to try” to support the ILBC’s initiatives to combat systemic racism in Illinois and whether the Black Caucus would support his re-election as House speaker.
+At a news conference Thursday in Englewood to unveil the third pillar of the caucus’s four-pronged legislative agenda for the upcoming veto session, Lightford, D-Maywood, was asked whether she believed Madigan’s promise “to try” to support its initiatives to combat systemic racism in Illinois and whether the caucus would support his re-election as House speaker.

 “He didn’t say he would try,” Lightford answered.
 “He said he would.
 Let’s not water down his statement, or the statement of the Senate president or the governor.

-When pressed again on whether she believed him, Lightford replied “a man is only as good as his word, and that’s the word the man gave us.”
+When pressed again on whether she believed Madigan, Lightford replied that “a man is only as good as his word, and that’s the word the man gave us.”

 Thursday’s event focused on economic access, equity and opportunity with a joint Senate committee hearing on housing and gentrification following in the afternoon.

-Two other pillars of the agenda — criminal justice reform, violence reduction and police accountability; and education and workforce development — have both been formally unveiled in separate news conferences and been the subject of six joint Senate committee hearings to delve into more specific topics such as sentencing reform and funding for early-childhood education.
+Two other pillars of the agenda — criminal-justice reform, violence reduction and police accountability; and education and workforce development — have both been formally unveiled in separate news conferences and have been the subject of six joint Senate committee hearings to delve into more specific topics such as sentencing reform and funding for early-childhood education.

 The fourth pillar, health care and human services, will be formally announced at a later date.